 Figure 1: Trends of char formation versus reaction severity (a) and precursor concentration (b), time evolution of char formation during experiments at 210 °C and 240 °C (c), and comparison between one-stage and two-stage HTC (d).
 Average values are shown (experiments carried out in duplicate, RSD ≤ 1.0%).

 Figure 1c shows the combined effect of reaction severity and starting solid to liquid mass ratio, during the time evolution of char formation, for HTCs performed at 210 and 240 °C. A prolonged reaction time obviously translated into a higher conversion degree, with a considerable reduction of the soluble char precursors concentration (from 10 to 5.6%, at 210 °C, from 10 to 3.5%, at 240 °C, after 240 min), as reflected by the strongly enhanced heterogeneous reactions and the specular decrease of the liquid-to-liquid pathways.
 Despite the progressively reduced availability of convertible mass in the liquid phase, as reaction time increased from 30 to 240 min, the greater reaction severity was responsible for a significant increment in char formation.
-Conversely, when D-xylose was hydrothermally treated through a two-stage sequential process (first stage at 210 °C for 60 min; second stage at 240 °C for 60, 120 and 240 min), homogeneous reactions were promoted over heterogeneous ones, and an antagonistic effect in forming solid products was observed, especially for longer reaction times, compared to one-stage HTC runs at 240 °C. The main reason for this peculiar finding is likely related to the nature and reactivity of the liquid conversion intermediates (Volpe et al., 2022).
-After the first HTC stage at 210 °C, the increase of temperature (up to 240 °C) may have favored the generation of difficult-to polymerize species, such as benzenes from degradation of furan derivates, decreasing the formation of insoluble hydrothermal products and then the char yield (Shi et al., 2019).
+Conversely, when D-xylose was hydrothermally treated through a two-stage sequential process (first stage at 210 °C for 60 min; second stage at 240 °C for 60, 120, and 240 min), homogeneous reactions were promoted over heterogeneous ones, and an antagonistic effect in forming solid products was observed, especially for longer reaction times, compared to one-stage HTC runs at 240 °C. The main reason for this peculiar finding is likely related to the nature and reactivity of the liquid conversion intermediates (Volpe et al., 2022).
+After the first HTC stage at 210 °C, the increase of temperature (up to 240 °C) may have favored the generation of difficult-to-polymerize species, such as benzenes from degradation of furan derivates, decreasing the formation of insoluble hydrothermal products and then the char yield.
+Indeed, benzenes may form from furfural after alkylation and dehydration reactions, remaining in the liquid phase due to the lack of active functional sites for the production of solid char (Shi et al., 2019).

 However, to corroborate this hypothesis, a detailed analysis of the HTC process water would be strictly necessary.

 Elemental composition and surface functionality of hydrothermal carbons

 After the hydrothermal treatment, compared to raw feedstock, all the solid products exhibited a dramatic increase in the elemental carbon content, with an evident dropping of the oxygen fraction and a slight decrease of hydrogen.
 As suggested by the remarkable decline of H/C and O/C atomic ratio values, these variations in the elemental composition are consistent with the formation of polycondensation solid products and the occurrence of intense dehydration and decarboxylation reactions (Modugno and Titirici, 2021).
 As expected, the O/C ratio decreased with the rise of temperature, probably due to an enhanced dehydration, while longer reaction times fostered a moderate increase in the carbonization degree (κ increased from 69.9 to 74.3%, at 210 °C; from 70.9 to 76.5%, at 240 %).
-It is noteworthy that the increase of reaction severity and starting solid to liquid mass ratio led to comparable values of carbonization and deoxygenation indexes, which confirms the key role of carbon precursors concentration in the hydrothermal evolution of D-xylose and the formation of HTC carbons.
+It is noteworthy that the increase of reaction severity and starting solid to liquid mass ratio led to comparable values of carbonization and deoxygenation indexes, which confirms the key role of carbon precursors concentration in HTC.

 Table 2: Samples elemental composition (wt% d.b.), atomic ratios (H/C, O/C), and derived parameters (carbonization index, κ and deoxygenation index, δ).
 Elemental analysis performed in duplicate (average values are reported; RSD ≤ 0.9%). κ and δ measured in %.